hoehermann/purple-presage/README.md

 #### Present

 * Can link against a master device via QR-Code.
-* Can receive a simple text message from a contact or a group.
+* Receives a simple text message from a contact or a group.
 * Can reply with a simple text message.
 * Can add contacts to buddy list manually.
+* Will add buddies to contact list unconditionally.
+* Receives attachments (only pictures tested for now).

 #### Missing

 Everything else, most notably:

 * Error handling
-* Contact management
+* Reasonable contact and group management (list of participants,…)
-* Attachments, stickers, mentions, replies, quotes, styles,…
+* Stickers, mentions, replies, quotes, styles,…
+* Mark messages as "read"
+* Reply to a specific message
+* Display typing… notifications
+* Display receipts
+* Support for alternative UIs
 * Support for phone numbers
-* Support for alternative UIs

 This list is not exhaustive.

 ### Known Issues

 * Sometimes, when sending a message to initiate a conversation, it never reaches destination.
-Since there is no error handling, the user cannot to know for sure.
+Since there is almost no error handling, the user cannot to know for sure.

 ### Building